 As is Spider-Man, so forget who owns the movie rights to what character.
 This production brings all your favorite Marvel heroes together as they face down their greatest foes, utter some catch phrases and witty lines of dialogue (okay, a lot of them are cheesy, but who cares?), and generally save the day.

 They’re aided by impressive staging and lighting effects, fairly state of the art.
-And if you can see the wires and let it bother you, you may be looking just a tad too hard.
+The projection mapping they had was very cool but I couldn’t help but wish they’d used effects by someone like the Kaleida hologram company to really make the action pop and come to life – I hear where holograms are used in stage productions, it really makes for an excellent and mind-bending experience!
+If you can see the wires and let it bother you, you may be looking just a tad too hard.
 These heroes and villains need to be safe, too, but they’re doing their best to bring iconic moments live to the arena floor.

 Yes, it also means that sometimes the fights get a little repetitive, but that’s partially so that every kid can catch all the action.
 And these actors provide a lot of action.

 That includes a lot of stunt cycling, which at first seemed like an odd choice.
 But as the majority of it occurs as Captain America, The Falcon, and Black Widow take on The Red Skull and Hydra, it makes sense.
 Every one of Captain America’s films features a motorcycle sequence, so it’s just not Cap without one.

 Does that need to extend to Bruce Banner and Wolverine riding around in the Himalayas?
 (Cleverly simulated thanks to cutting edge projection mapping.)
 Probably not, but the actors riding are both really good at it, and, hey, kids love motorcycles!

 To be fair, so do adults.
 And some of the tricks are pretty darned impressive.